-In conjunction with efforts to assure the highest global levels of security, Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Executive Director and Chief Officer: Masayuki Makino; hereinafter “WAP”), together with SecureWorks Japan K.K.
+In conjunction with efforts to assure the highest global levels of security, Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Representative Director and Chief Officer: Masayuki Makino; hereinafter “WAP”), together with SecureWorks Japan K.K.
 (Japan office: Kawasaki-shi, Kanagawa Prefecture; headquarters: Atlanta, Georgia, USA; General Manager and Representative Director: Jeff Multz; hereinafter “SecureWorks”), recently conducted a “Red Team Testing” simulation of real-world cyberattack.

 Red Team Testing”: state-of-the-art approach to cybersecurity